zzangdol-2023/zzangdol_core_v1/README.md

 ### drive_mov_avg

-- Pure firmware codes with moving-avg-filter, which filters extern-RC-controller's input
+- Pure firmware codes with moving-avg-filter, which calculates extern-RC-controller's input

 ### examples

-- Backup & example codes for Arudino Mega & ROS platform
+- Backup and example codes for Arduino Mega and ROS platform